The biharmonic heat operator on edge manifolds and non-linear fourth order equations: Microlocal heat kernel construction

-In the general case of a feasible edge space $(M,g)$, $H_\calE$ is only an initial parametrix and solves the heat equation only to first order.
+In the general case of an admissible edge space $(M,g)$, $H_\calE$ is only an initial parametrix, defines a polyhomogeneous function on the front face of $\mathscr{M}^2_h$ and solves the heat equation only to first order.
 Repeating almost ad verbatim the heat kernel construction in case of the edge Laplacian in \cite{MazVer:ATM}, we arrive at the following